Nelson-Cheung/i686-compiler/linux/Documentation/kbuild/makefiles.rst

 The Makefiles have five parts::

 	Makefile		the top Makefile.
 	.config			the kernel configuration file.
-	arch/$(SRCARCH)/Makefile    the arch Makefile.
+	arch/$(ARCH)/Makefile	the arch Makefile.
-	scripts/Makefile.*          common rules etc. for all kbuild Makefiles. kbuild Makefiles            exist in every subdirectory
+	scripts/Makefile.*	common rules etc. for all kbuild Makefiles. kbuild Makefiles	there are about 500 of these.

 The top Makefile reads the .config file, which comes from the kernel configuration process.